Best default setting on dslr camera

 Another default setting that can impact image quality is the noise reduction.
 Most cameras have a default noise reduction setting that helps reduce noise in images taken at high ISOs.
 However, this can also lead to a loss of detail and smoothening of textures.
 It is important to find the right balance between noise reduction and preserving detail, depending on the shooting conditions and the intended use of the images.

-See also Best dslr camera remote app
+See also How to vlog with a dslr camera

 Additionally, the default sharpening settings of a camera can also impact image quality.
 Some cameras apply a certain level of sharpening to JPEG images by default, which may not always be suitable for every situation.
 It is recommended to adjust the sharpening settings based on the type of subject and desired level of sharpness in the final image.